jonasmerlin/react-native-markdown-display/README.md

 # React Native Markdown Display [![npm version](https://badge.fury.io/js/react-native-markdown-display.svg)](https://badge.fury.io/js/react-native-markdown-display) [![Known Vulnerabilities](https://snyk.io/test/github/iamacup/react-native-markdown-display/badge.svg)](https://snyk.io/test/github/iamacup/react-native-markdown-display)

-**This is a fork of [iamacup/react-native-markdown-display](https://github.com/iamacup/react-native-markdown-display) that increases the depended upon versions of react to 18 and react-native to v0.68.
-This makes it compatible with Expo SDK 46**
+\*\*This is a vendored copy of [@jonasmerlin/react-native-markdown-display](https://github.com/jonasmerlin/react-native-markdown-display)

 It a 100% compatible CommonMark renderer, a react-native markdown renderer done right.
-This is __not__ a web-view markdown renderer but a renderer that uses native components for all its elements.
+This is **not** a web-view markdown renderer but a renderer that uses native components for all its elements.
 These components can be overwritten and styled as needed.

 ### Compatibility with react-native-markdown-renderer